TallKite/linnstrument-firmware/README.md

 All of microLinn's settings are remembered by the 6 memories.
 If you load a memory that has microLinn turned OFF, the microtonal data will not be altered.
 And if the column offsets and per-split row offsets are also OFF, they will not be altered either (because the edo often implies certain offsets).
 This lets you use certain memories to configure your synth-related settings only.
 Load such memories *after* loading a microtonal memory.

 The memory on the bottom row is an exception to this.
 It *will* alter microtonal data even if it has microLinn turned OFF.
-You can use this memory to quickly reset everything to 12edo, or perhaps to your favorite edo.
+You can load this memory to quickly return to 12edo.

-The 2nd memory from the bottom is 41edo Kite guitar (row/col offset +13 +2), with an alternating-3rds guitar tuning.
+The 2nd memory from the bottom emulates the [Kite guitar](https://KiteGuitar.com/).
+It's 41edo with a row/col offset of (+13 +2), with an alternating-3rds guitar tuning and with MPE midi settings.
+This layout is both very playable and very well-tuned.

-TUNING TABLE MODE
+BEYOND EDOS: TUNING TABLE MODE

-Tuning table mode is mostly meant for non-edo tunings such as just intonation or rank-2 temperaments.
+Tuning table mode is meant for non-edo tunings such as just intonation or rank-2 temperaments.
 Each note of an N-note scale is sharp or flat from N-edo, thus the pad's pitch will be different slid up to vs played directly.
 However this is often only a comma difference even on long slides.
-You can turn on Quantize Hold.
+You can hide the comma by turning on Quantize Hold.
 Otherwise you have to bend by ear, just like on a guitar.

 Once an edo is selected, the Linnstrument outputs standard midi notes with tuning bends, and several edo notes will share the same midi note.
 But a split that's set to Tuning Table mode outputs edosteps instead.
 The lower left pad (or the lower right pad if the split is set to lefthanded) is midi note 0.
 The midi notes for the other pads increase from there according to the split's column and row offsets.
 Thus each edostep is a unique midi note.
 Certain synths need this format to play edos.
 But the main reason to use Tuninng Table mode is to retune each edostep individually to something else, by loading a tuning table in the form of a scala file into your synth (or running microtonal software such as alt-tuner).